 If you have ever been on a golf course or lived near one, you may have noticed that once or twice per season, thousands of tiny holes and a thin layer of sand on the short grass surface of the putting greens.
 That's because each season golf course maintenance crews perform an important maintenance practice: core aeration.
-Let's take a look at how core aeration benefits your yard.
+Let's take a look at how Lawn Aeration Service will benefit your yard.

 Core Aeration improves overall turf health